 The 22-23 Postdoctoral Scholar Child Care Assistance Grant Program provides up to $5,000/academic year/family to eligible postdoctoral scholars with dependent children to assist with child care.
 Awards are paid monthly and are taxable income.

-- Must be a postdoctoral scholar in good standing, and appointment end date must be 90+ days from the submission date of the Postdoctoral Scholar Child Care Assistance Grant application.
+- Must be a Stanford postdoctoral scholar, appointed through the Office of Postdoctoral Affairs in good standing, and appointment end date must be 90+ days from the submission date of the Postdoctoral Scholar Child Care Assistance Grant application.
 One application/family should be submitted if both parents are postdoctoral scholars.

 - If you share a household with the parent of your child(ren), they are considered a co-applicant and must also provide financial information.

 - You must provide documentation of your child care expenses.
 Acceptable documentation includes:

 - Dependent Care form certified by your provider, or

 - Copy of a statement reflecting payments made from your child care provider, or

 - Copies of financial transactions with your provider.